Lilly the Witch

-Lilly the Witch (also known as Lilly in the UK) is an animated television show based on the Lilli the Witch book series by German author, Knister.
+Lilly the Witch (also known as Lilly in the UK) is an animated television show based on the Lilli the Witch book series by the German author Knister.
 The first season debuted on TVOKids in Canada on 4 September 2004, and later premiered on KiKA in Germany one month later.
 The second season debuted in 2007 in both languages as well.
-The third season was only broadcast in German and featured a different animation style.
+The third season was broadcast only in German and featured a different animation style.

 Plot

 Lilly the Witch focuses on the adventures of the titular character, an average young girl who one day stumbles upon an ancient, magical book and befriends its caretaker, Hector, a chubby dragon who comes to life and initiates her with the power of magic.
 Together, the two time travel all around the world.